chrisdhalstead/persona-copy-extras/README.md

 # persona-copy-extras

-Josh Spencer / Chris Halstead - VMware
+Josh Spencer / Chris Halstead - VMware <crlf>
 This script is provided as-is and there is no support

 Version 1.0 - May 8 2020